The structure of segregation in co-authorship networks and its impact on scientific production: Comparison of community detection algorithms

-We analysed the community structure of collaboration networks to understand the formation of groups that could be closed in nature, as mentioned in Section 3 of the Main Manuscript.
-To avoid biased results in this analysis, we applied the eight most-used community detection algorithms divided into three categories: optimisation, dynamics, and statistical inference \cite{Fortunato2016}.
+We analyse the community structure of co-authorship networks to understand the formation of groups that could be closed in nature, as mentioned in Section~3.
+We applied 6 community detection algorithms divided into 2 categories to avoid biased results in this analysis: optimisation-based and dynamical processes~\cite{Fortunato2016}.